hybridsjs/hybrids/docs/misc/typescript.md

 const MyElement: Hybrids<MyElement> = {
  value: property<MyElement>(false, (host) => {
-   // TS knows that the `host` is MyElement, which has `value` property console.log(host.value);
+   // With the generic type TS knows that the `host` is MyElement, which has `value` property console.log(host.value);
  }),
 };
 ```

-Provided types are part of the public API, so any changes will follow semantic versioning of the library.
+Provided types are part of the public API so that any change will follow semantic versioning of the library.
 For more depth understanding, read the `types/index.d.ts` source file.